Submodularity in conic quadratic mixed 0-1 optimization: Introduction

 The motivation for this study stems from the fact that $f$ is submodular for the simplest nontrivial non-convex case: when $Q$ is diagonal and $m=0$ \citep{shen2003}.
 Therefore, one may expect submodularity to play a significant role in analyzing and solving optimization problems with a general conic quadratic objective or constraint as submodularity is contained in a basic form.

 Toward this goal we consider the conic quadratic mixed-binary set

-where $X\subseteq D = \{0,1\}^n\times \R_+^m$, $c\in \R_+^n$, $d\in \R_+^m$ and $\sigma\geq 0$ and derive strong inequalities for it.
-Note that $H_D$ is the mixed-integer epigraph of the function
+where $X\subseteq \D = \{0,1\}^n\times \R_+^m$, $c\in \R_+^n$, $d\in \R_+^m$ and $\sigma\geq 0$ and derive strong inequalities for it.
+Note that $H_\D$ is the mixed-integer epigraph of the function

 The set $H_X$ arises frequently in mixed-integer optimization models, well beyond the natural extension to mixed 0-1 mean-risk minimization or chance constrained optimization with uncorrelated random variables.
-In particular, in Section~\ref{sec:applications} we describe applications on optimization with \emph{correlated} random variables, inventory and scheduling problems, assortment optimization, ratio minimization, facility location problems, and robust conic quadratic mixed-binary optimization with discrete uncertainty.
+In particular, in Section~\ref{sec:applications} we describe applications on optimization with \emph{correlated} random variables, inventory and scheduling problems, assortment optimization, fractional linear binary optimization, Sharpe ratio maximization, facility location problems, and conic quadratic interdiction problems.

 \ignore{ The set $H_X$ frequently arises in models of mixed-integer probabilistic optimization problems, scheduling and location problems, and ratio minimization problems as discussed in the next section. $H_X$ can also be used to derive valid inequalities for the non-diagonal case through an appropriate relaxation (Section~\ref{sec:applications}). }